fabiog1901/IoT-predictive-maintenance/README.md

 ## Lab 4 - Gateway host: configure and run MiNiFi

-MiNiFi is installed in the gateway host to read from the mosquitto broker and forward to the NiFi cluster.
-In this lab you will configure and run MiNiFi, but it's only in the next lab that you will provide the flow to execute.
+MiNiFi is installed in the gateway host.
+In this lab you will configure and run MiNiFi to read from the mosquitto broker and forward to the NiFi cluster, but it's only in the next lab that you will provide the flow to execute.

-Download the MQTT Processor to read from mosquitto
+Download the NiFi MQTT Processor to read from mosquitto
 ```
 $ cd ~
 $ wget http://central.maven.org/maven2/org/apache/nifi/nifi-mqtt-nar/1.8.0/nifi-mqtt-nar-1.8.0.nar -P /opt/cloudera/cem/minifi/lib
 $ chown root:root /opt/cloudera/cem/minifi/lib/nifi-mqtt-nar-1.8.0.nar
 $ chmod 660 /opt/cloudera/cem/minifi/lib/nifi-mqtt-nar-1.8.0.nar
 ```
-Once configured, you can start the MiNiFi agent
+You can now start the MiNiFi agent
 ```
 $ systemctl start minifi
 ```